 Prior to joining Miller Barondess, Murad practiced in the Dallas office of a national law firm, and clerked for the Honorable Barbara Moses in the United States District Court for the Southern District of New York.

 Murad received his Juris Doctorate from the University of Virginia School of Law, where he competed in and coached moot court, and was an editor of the Virginia Journal of Social Policy and the Law.
+During law school, he worked with the U.S. Attorneys’ Office for the Northern District of Texas, where he performed legal research, analysis, and writing for the office’s civil, appellate, and criminal divisions.
 He received his Bachelor of Science in Business Administration from the University of Texas at Dallas, where he competed on and captained the mock trial team.